 8. Buying a gaming console?
 Bundles are your friend

-Hot off the heels of next generation model announcements from the big video game companies, retailers like Argos, John Lewis, Currys, and Amazon will likely have a backlog of PS4 Pro, Xbox One X and Nintendo Switch consoles to get rid of on Black Friday - so, if you've waited until now to buy one, you could be looking at great deals on console bundles.
+Hot on the heels of next generation model announcements from the big video game companies, retailers will likely have a backlog of PS4 Pro, Xbox One X and Nintendo Switch consoles to get rid of on Black Friday - so, if you've waited until now to buy one, you could be looking at great deals on console bundles.

 For those of you that aren't familiar with the term, a bundle is when a console is offered alongside a game, often representing a better value for money than buying the console and game separately.

-Last year, Amazon offered some brilliant bundle discounts on PS4 Pro and Xbox One, but not the Nintendo Switch as it had only been out for a few months; this year, we're expecting to see higher discounts on Switch bundles and accessories.
+In 2017, Amazon offered some brilliant bundle discounts on PS4 Pro and Xbox One, but not the Nintendo Switch as it had only been out for a few months; however, there weren't the same kind of savings in 2018.

 9. Consider waiting for Cyber Monday